TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 > > > Linux Kernel Developer
 > > >
 > > > [Linux Kernel Development Brochure](https://goo.gl/AzK8Q2)

 To be written once the previous challenge is completed.

-## Challenge Three

-> __Codename__ Ahkim / Chilan / Ahmen ..
-Discursos Religiosos / Adivinos / Hechiceros, Brujos

-> You earn Two Hours Remote Workshop for you and your school
-> >  Internet of Things Architecture

-To be written once the previous challenge is completed.